 Two-day shipping costs hinge on a lot of different factors, including:

-If you’re partnering with a 3PL, you may also be able to leverage bulk discounts to lower the cost of shipping.
+Whether you have a 3PL.
+Partnering with the right 3PL is a great way to reduce your shipping rates by pooling your volume with the combined volumes of all 3PL clients.
+You may also be able to leverage bulk discounts to lower the cost of shipping.
 But like any form of expedited shipping, two-day shipping is one of the more expensive options.

-However, there’s a widespread misconception that it simply isn’t possible for small or medium-sized e-commerce businesses to offer 2-day shipping without drastically reducing their profit margins.
+However, this doesn’t mean small or medium-sized e-commerce businesses can’t offer two-day shipping without losing their profit margins.
 Because of concerns over the price of shipping, many merchants write it off as an option – and struggle to stay competitive.

 If you are planning on offering free two-day shipping, here are some ways you can lessen the impact on your bottom line:

-Offering free 2-day shipping or free next-day shipping for a minimum value ensures that your business doesn’t make a loss on online orders that are lower in value.
-Moreover, minimum purchase thresholds also incentive customers to spend more; nearly two-thirds of consumers have placed extra items in their cart in order to qualify for free standard shipping.
+Offering free two-day shipping or free next-day shipping for a minimum value ensures that your business doesn’t make a loss on online orders that are lower in value.
+Moreover, minimum purchase thresholds also incentive customers to spend more; nearly two-thirds of consumers have placed extra items in their cart to qualify for free standard shipping.

 The biggest advantage of paid membership programs is that customers are effectively paying for shipping ahead of time in exchange for a small fee.
 By making this investment, they’re also more likely to make bigger and more frequent purchases; paid program members are 59% more likely to shop with your brand over competitors, and 62% more likely to spend more with each purchase.